Schools

 CEIS provides Christian Education in ACT Government schools at the request of students' parents

-CEIS works in partnership with the ACT Education and Training Directorate and local volunteers to provide Christian Religious Education sessions in accordance with the legislation.
-With an intent to add to holistic development and well-being for young Australians, CEIS aligns with Australian educational outcomes.
-We provide a service that is relevant, reliable, within policy and of best practice.
+CEIS works in partnership with the ACT Education Directorate and local volunteers to provide Christian Religious Education programs in accordance with Territory legislation and policy.

-Currently, CEIS is linked with 46 schools in Canberra, coordinating and cooperating with individual school calendars and priorities to provide engaging and interactive sessions for students that complement their learning.
+Currently, CEIS is linked with 48 primary and secondary schools in Canberra, coordinating and approving volunteers to provide engaging and interactive Christian Education sessions in cooporation with individual school calendars .

 Building Valuable Partnerships